 Return the approved forms to the Asian Studies Department Office, 350 Rockefeller Hall.

-To be eligible for honors in Asian Studies, a student must have a cumulative grade
+To be eligible for honors in Asian Studies, students must have a cumulative grade

 average of 3.7 in all Asian Studies courses and

-must successfully complete an honors essay during the senior year.
+must successfully complete an honors essay during their senior year.
 Students who

 wish to be considered for honors should apply to the Director of Undergraduate